 My department would like to use Blackboard Collaborate for live online meetings.
 Is it possible to receive access to Blackboard Collaborate to create and manage live sessions that aren't associated with a specific course section?

-Yes, NIU departments can request a Blackboard Collaborate Community Portal free of charge to create and manage Blackboard Collaborate sessions.
+Yes, NIU departments can request a Blackboard Collaborate Community Portal to create and manage Blackboard Collaborate sessions.
 To request, the department designee should complete the Computer Access Request form.